-Critical accounting estimates and assumptions
+Critical accounting estimates and areas of judgement

-The Trust makes estimates and assumptions concerning the future.
-The resulting accounting estimates and assumptions will, by definition, seldom equal the related actual results.
-The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.
+Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+The resulting accounting estimates and judgements will, by definition, seldom equal the related actual results.
+The estimates and judgements that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.

 The present value of the LGPS defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost (income) for pensions include the discount rate.
 Any changes in these assumptions, which are disclosed in note 20, will affect the carrying amount of the pension liability.
-Furthermore, a roll-forward approach (which projects results from the latest full actuarial valuation, performed at 31 March 2019), has been used by the actuary in valuing the pensions liability at 31 August 2022.
+Furthermore, a roll-forward approach (which projects results from the latest full actuarial valuation, performed at 31 March 2019), has been used by the actuary in valuing the pensions liability at 31 August 2023.
 Any differences between the figures derived from the roll-forward approach and a full actuarial valuation would affect the carrying amount of the pension liability.